tperry2x-uk/OpenXTalk-Community-DPE/docs/development/build-android.md

 We recommend performing Android builds on a Linux system.
 It is also possible to build for Android on Mac OS X.

-The main non-standard dependency needed for building LiveCode is a Java Development Kit (JDK).
+The main non-standard dependency needed for building is a Java Development Kit (JDK).
 At least JDK 7 is required.

 ### Installing the Android SDK and NDK

-LiveCode requires both the Android Software Development Kit (SDK) and Native Development Kit (NDK).
+Both the Android Software Development Kit (SDK) and Native Development Kit (NDK) are required.
 You can download both from the [Android Developers site](https://developer.android.com/sdk/index.html).

 Extract both the NDK and SDK to a suitable directory, e.g. `~/android/toolchain`.
 For example, for the following values of `<host>`